mary-h-dev/mary-h-dev/README.md

 ### Hi there 👋

-## My previous GitHub is currently unavailable
+## My previous GitHub page is currently unavailable

 ## Languages Used